There are two main questions that determine whether an activity is reviewed by the HSRO.

-“a living individual about whom an investigator (whether professional or student) conducting research obtains:
+“a living individual about whom an investigator (whether professional or student) conducting research:

-Intervention includes both physical procedures by which data are gathered and manipulations of the subject or the subject's environment that are performed for research purposes.
+Intervention includes both physical procedures by which information or biospecimens are gathered and manipulations of the subject or the subject's environment that are performed for research purposes.

 Interaction includes communication or interpersonal contact between investigator and subject.